 A "cordon bleu" is a thin, usually pounded meat wrapped around a cheese filling.
-It is then usually fried.
+It is then traditionally fried.
 The French term "cordon bleu" is translated as "blue ribbon."
 The dish first appeared in the 1940s.

 I had done a chicken cordon bleu with a pounded-out chicken breast.
 It did work but got overly complicated.
-But this "stuffed" oven-baked method works better for me by not overcooking the coating to get the chicken to a safe 165°.
+But this "stuffed" oven-baked method works better by not overcooking the coating to get the chicken to a safe 165°.

-👨🍳How to Make Chicken Cordon Bleu
+👨🍳How to Make Chicken Cordon Bleu—Step-by-Step Photo Instructions

 I suggest medium to larger size skinless boneless chicken breasts.
 You can use smaller (8 oz or less), but they are hard to find and stuff without going through the side.